Requirements

 Trento is based on event-driven technology.
 Registered events are stored in a PostgreSQL database with a default retention period of 10 days.
 For each host registered with Trento, you need to allocate at least 1.5GB of space in the PostgreSQL database.

-Trento Server supports different deployment scenarios: Kubernetes, systemd, and containers.
+Trento Server supports different deployment scenarios: Kubernetes and systemd.
 A Kubernetes-based deployment of Trento Server is cloud-native and OS-agnostic.
 It can be performed on the following services:

 A production-ready Kubernetes-based deployment of Trento Server requires Kubernetes knowledge.
 The Helm chart is intended to be used by customers without in-house Kubernetes expertise, or as a way to try Trento with a minimum of effort.
 However, Helm chart delivers a basic deployment of the Trento Server with all the components running on a single node of the cluster.